McKean-Vlasov SDEs with Local Distributional Interactions: Well-Posedness and Entropy-Cost Estimates

-Typical examples for $h_t\in \tt L^{k}(\R^d;\R^d)$ include Riesz kernels satisfying for some constants $c>0$ and $\bb\in (0,d)$, which belongs to $\tt L^{k}(\R^d;\R^d)$ for $k\in [1,\ff d\bb)$.
+As a typical example of interaction kernels, the Riesz kernel ${\bf K}:\R^d\to\R^d$ satisfies for some constants $c>0$ and $\bb\in (0,d)$, which belongs to $(\tt L^{k})^d= (\tt W^{-\dd,k})^d $ for $\dd=0$ and $k\in [1,\ff d\bb)$.
 In this case, the well-posedness and regularity estimates have been established in our recent paper \cite{HRW25} by establishing entropy-cost inequalities, which describe the regularity of time-marginal distributions of solutions with respect to initial distributions.
-However, these regularity estimates remain open when $h_t$ is merely distributional, although the well-posedness has been intensively studied in \cite{CJM25,HRZ,IS} when $h_t$ belongs to a suitable Besov space, where the noise can be $\aa$-stable and/or degenerate.
+However, these regularity estimates remain open when $h$ is merely distributional, although the well-posedness has been intensively studied in \cite{CJM25,HRZ,IS} when $h$ belongs to a suitable Besov space, where the noise can be $\aa$-stable and/or degenerate.
 See also \cite{G,GP,HRZ,HZ} for the weak well-posedness of SDEs with distributional drifts without interaction (i.e. distribution independent), for which the entropy-cost inequality remains open.

 In this paper, we prove the well-posedness and establish regularity estimates for local distributional interaction kernels with arbitrary singular indexes $(\dd,k)\in [0,\infty)\times [1,\infty]$, where the well-posedness result is also new in the literature, see Remark \ref{RM} below.